scipy-conference/scipy_proceedings/papers/laurie_stephey/stephey_thomas_bailey.rst

 these functions as legval, erf, and hermitenorm.

 legval was perhaps the most straightforward of these three to JIT compile.
+Unlike Python, Numba will allow all variables and arrays to have only a single type.
-Unlike Python, Numba will note tolerate type inference.
-The types and sizes of all variables must be known prior to compile time.
+The types and sizes of
+all variables must be known prior to compile time.
 This required several small changes to the legval algorithm to put it in the form required by Numba.
 Several other lines of the function that performed type checking were removed.